 Where: Niagara Falls, Ontario

 Why: Icewine is a dessert wine made from grapes that have been frozen while still on the vine, producing a highly concentrated flavor.
 The festival events are scheduled at a number of locations in the Niagara region.
-The opening night 2017 Xerox Icewine Gala is the much-anticipated celebration of the best of Niagara cuisine coupled with over 30 of Ontario’s premier icewines.
+The opening night Niagra Icewine Northern Lights Gala ($190 CAD) is the much-anticipated celebration of the best of Niagara cuisine coupled over 35 wineries pouring their award-winning Icewines, Late Harvest, Sparkling, premium red and white wines.
 This formal attire affair will be held at the Fallsview Casino Resort.
 Make sure to book a room with a view of this natural wonder of the world.
-Discover Passes are $40 and include access to eight food and wine pairings at the festival.
+Discover Passes are $45 CAD and include access to eight food and wine pairings at the festival.

 How to get there: Amtrak’s Maple Leaf will get you to the Canadian side of Niagara Falls in 9 hours.

 When: Check the website for times and dates.